 Why this theme?

-Throughout the conference we will focus on:
+At the 2023 Mental Health America Conference we will focus on:

 - Youth and Young Adults: Creating solutions in partnership with young people.

 - Social Determinants of Mental Health (SDOMH): Identifying, responding, and understanding the SDOMH and their impact on health equity.

 - Continuum of Prevention: Promoting well-being, preventing illness, increasing resilience, and fostering recovery.